EmotionChild/EllieBot-Docs/docs/v4/permissions-system.md

 2. `'rm NSFW enable Lewd`
     - Enables usage of the NSFW module for the Lewd role

-#### How do I disable custom reactions from triggering?
+#### How do I disable Expressions from triggering?

-If you don't want server or global custom reactions, just block the module that controls their usage:
+If you don't want server or global Expressions, just block the module that controls their usage:

-1. `'sm ActualCustomReactions disable`
+1. `'sm ActualExpressions disable`
-    - Disables the ActualCustomReactions module from being used
+    - Disables the ActualExpressions module from being used

-**Note**: The `ActualCustomReactions` module controls the usage of custom reactions.
-The `CustomReactions` module controls commands related to custom reactions (such as `'acr`, `'lcr`, `'crca`, etc).
+**Note**: The `Expressions` module controls the usage of Expressions.
+The `CustomReactions` module controls commands related to Expressions (such as `'acr`, `'lcr`, `'crca`, etc).

 #### I've broken permissions and am stuck, can I reset permissions?